1907 in Canadian football

 The 1907 Canadian football season was the 16th season of organized play since the Canadian Rugby Union (CRU) was founded in 1892 and the 25th season since the creation of the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU) in 1883.
-This year also marked the first for the Interprovincial Rugby Football Union, which is a predecessor of the modern day's CFL East Division.
+This year also marked the first for the Interprovincial Rugby Football Union, the first cross-provincial Canadian football league and the direct predecessor of the modern day's CFL East Division.
 The season concluded with the Montreal Football Club defeating Peterboro in the 1907 Dominion Championship game.

 Canadian Football News in 1907

 In December 1906, The Gazette reported that a proposal originated from Ottawa for the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU) to merge, which would allow for higher calibre of play and create rivalries.
 W. A. Hewitt and the Toronto Argonauts favoured the higher-level league, and sought for all players to have unquestioned amateur status.
 He helped organize the meeting which established the Inter-provincial Rugby Football Union (IRFU) in 1907.